 - Insulin resistance.
 Diabetes means your body doesn't respond the right way to insulin.
 That throws off the balance of chemicals and other substances coming in and out of the cells that line your blood vessels.
 These cells can’t work as well as they should, which increases your chances of PAD.

-Around 20%-30% of people diagnosed with PAD also have diabetes.
+About 20%-30% of people diagnosed with PAD also have diabetes.
 The real number may be even higher because some people don’t have symptoms.
-Diabetes not only raises your risk of getting PAD, it can make PAD get worse more quickly.
-It can also make the symptoms of PAD worse.
+Diabetes not only raises your risk of getting PAD, it also can worsen symptoms and bring them on more quickly.

 Some things that make it more likely you'll get PAD are out of your control.
 These include: